radman0x/oberon/README.md

 ### Version ###

+#### 0.7.2 ####

+* Adjustment to ExceptionTranslater to correctly return boost::none for a boost::optional instead of nullptr, required for boost 1.58 compatibility.
+Thanks to mwijngaard.

 #### 0.7.1 ####

 * Fix for utility method to do with unlimited positional option parsing.
 Thanks to mwijngaard.